 A third party may also be responsible for the worker’s injuries in some cases.
 For instance, if the accident was caused by a contractor, subcontractor, vendor, customer, or property owner, the worker may be able to sue a third party.
 An experienced construction fall lawyer can examine the facts of the case and advise you on the best legal course of action.

 Los Angeles Construction Injury Lawyer: How Can ODG Law Group Assist You?

 Los Angeles Construction Injury Lawyer: If you were injured in a slip and fall accident while working on a construction site, do not hesitate to contact the ODG Law Group.
 Our skilled legal team understands how frightening these injuries can be, significantly if you fell from a high vantage point, and will work with you through the claims process.
-To schedule a free consultation, please call (818) 975-3080 or send us an email at INFO@ODGLAWGROUP.COM.
+To schedule a free consultation, please call (818) 975-3080 or send us an email.
 Our firm also provides our clients with Spanish, Armenian, and English-Speaking Services.